Gravitational waves from the early universe: Conclusions

-Data from gravitational waves opened a new window to the phenomenology of new physics and can give important insights into new physics.
-We have already experienced how data from the latest PTA searches can really constrain new physics models.
+In summary, GW data opened a new window to the phenomenology of new physics and can give important insights into new physics.
+We have already experienced how data from the latest PTA searches can constrain new physics models.
 Much more is expected in the next decade, when we expect the development of detection techniques and prospects for the detection of cosmological sources from different collaborations, such as LVK, LISA, PTAs, SKA, the Einstein telescope, and the Cosmic Explorer.
-Better stay tuned!
+Better stay tuned!\\

-Finally, we highlight that these notes at any moment intended to substitute the extensive literature on gravitational waves and the cosmological sources presented here.
-Instead, we believe our notes can be seen as an introduction or an executive summary of the different fields described here.
-This is why we highlighted aspects of some of the main cosmological sources and provided references for further reading.
-We encourage the readers to deepen their understanding of our main results in the original works that are available in the literature!
+Finally, we highlight that these notes are an introduction or an executive summary of the different lines of research and experiments described here.
+That is why we highlighted the main aspects of some cosmological sources and provided references for further reading.
+We encourage the readers to deepen their understanding of our presented material in the original works that are available in the literature!